There is no question that diet changes affect hormone balance. That means what you eat significantly impacts the phases of your menstrual cycle.

 The ovulation initiates the turn between the follicular and luteal phases.

 Accordingly, it occurs around the middle of the cycle.
-Ovulation is characterized by a significant increase in FSH and luteinizing hormone (LH), while estrogen levels begin to drop briefly (Reed et al. 20185).
+Ovulation is characterized by a significant increase in FSH and luteinizing hormone (LH), while estrogen levels gradually drop (Reed et al. 20185).

 For this reason, the egg is released from the ovaries.
 Therefore, ovulation is the right time for pregnancy.